studebacon/parse-testssl-csv/README.md

 # parse-testssl-csv

-Simple script to parse the csv output files from testssl.sh.
+Simple bash script to parse the csv output files from testssl.sh.

 Outputs SSLParse.log folder which will contain files named for the vulnerability involved and which contain IP addresses and ports.